Two-phase formation of galaxies: the coevolution between galaxies and dark matter halos: The Simulation

 Fig.~\ref{fig:visualization} shows an example galaxy, {\objname m12f}, at $z = 0$, with the three components shown separately and in total, viewed edge-on and face-on.
 Here, we include all particles within $R_{\rm 90,*}$.
 Panel (e) shows the distribution of $\epsilon$ for all stellar particles within $R_{\rm 90,*}$, weighted by their masses.
 Panel (f) shows the face-on surface density profile of the three components and of the total, using all particles within $R_{\rm 90,*}$.
 The thin disk is extended, dominates the surface density in the outer region, and follows an exponential profile at $r \gtrsim 3\Kpc \approx R_{\rm 50,*}$.
 In the inner region ($r\lesssim 1\Kpc$), however, the thin disk is truncated.
-This truncation is similar to that found in other simulations (\citealt{duKinematicDecompositionIllustrisTNG2020}, see their fig. 1; \citealt{buckStarsBarsII2019}, see their fig. 2) and in observations with spatially-resolved spectroscopy (\citealt{zhuOrbitalDecompositionCALIFA2018}, see their fig. 8 and \S4), and suggests a potential caveat of using an untruncated profile to fit the entire cold-disk component.
+This truncation is similar to that found in other simulations (\citealt{duKinematicDecompositionIllustrisTNG2020}, see their fig. 1; \citealt{buckStarsBarsII2019}, see their fig. 2) and in observations with spatially-resolved spectroscopy (\citealt{zhuOrbitalDecompositionCALIFA2018}, see their fig. 8 and \S4), and suggests a potential caveat of using an un-truncated profile to fit the entire cold-disk component.
 On the other hand, the thick disc is more vertically extended, reflecting its hotter dynamics with a higher degree of random-motion support for the vertical structure.
-Both the images (c1, c2) and the surface density profile (yellow in f) suggest the existence of an inner, concentrated component at around $1\Kpc$, in alignment with the concept of slow-rotating `pseudo-bulge' in the literature \citep{KormendyPesudobulgeKormendy}.
-The bulge dominates the inner $0.5\Kpc$, but it also has a faint extension to the outer region ($\gtrsim 10\Kpc$), consistent with being a combination of the `classical bulge' and the stellar halo found in the literature \citep{genelGalacticAngularMomentum2015,duKinematicDecompositionIllustrisTNG2020, zanaMorphologicalDecompositionTNG502022}.
-The three components have similar mass within $R_{\rm 90,*}$, as can be seen from the mass-weighted distribution of $\epsilon$ (panel e), consistent with the results of an earlier analysis of the FIRE-2 by \cite{yuBurstyOriginMilky2021}.
-All these show that FIRE-2 is able to produce realistic kinematics of MW-size galaxies, with components similar to those found in observations.
+Both the images (c1, c2) and the surface density profile (yellow in f) suggest the existence of an inner, concentrated component at around $1\Kpc$, in alignment with the concept of slow-rotating ``pseudo-bulge'' found in observations \citep[e.g.][]{KormendyPesudobulgeKormendy, fisherObservationalGuideIdentifying2016, huResolvedPropertiesClassical2024} and in hydrodynamic simulations \citep[e.g.][]{okamotoOriginPseudobulgesCosmological2013, gargiuloPrevalencePseudobulgesAuriga2019, duKinematicDecompositionIllustrisTNG2020, zanaMorphologicalDecompositionTNG502022}.
+The bulge dominates the inner $0.5\Kpc$, but it also has a faint extension to the outer region ($\gtrsim 10\Kpc$), consistent with being a combination of the ``classical bulge'' and the stellar halo found in observations \citep[e.g.][]{KormendyPesudobulgeKormendy,fisherObservationalGuideIdentifying2016, huangDetectionEnvironmentalDependence2018,huResolvedPropertiesClassical2024} and in hydrodynamic simulations \citep[e.g.][]{duKinematicDecompositionIllustrisTNG2020,zanaMorphologicalDecompositionTNG502022}.